bbbbbrie/awesome-ldap/README.md

 You can visit this page at [https://brie.gitlab.io/awesome-ldap/](https://brie.gitlab.io/awesome-ldap/).
 You can contribute to this page at [https://gitlab.com/brie/awesome-ldap](https://gitlab.com/brie/awesome-ldap).

+My objective is to make this a useful resource for people with varying levels of experience with LDAP.
+Do not hesitate to suggest good quality introductory material.

 ## Implementations
   - [OpenLDAP](https://www.openldap.org/)
   - [389 Directory](https://directory.fedoraproject.org/)